DevTriadTechs/uirepo/CONTRIBUTE.md

 Contributing a UI design to this project involves the following steps:
 1. Fork the repository.
-2. Add your UI design (HTML and CSS) to the existing format.
+2. Add your UI design.
 3. Submit a pull request.

 We welcome all types of UI designs, including buttons, cards, navbars, accordions, and other interactive elements.
 Please follow the guidelines below to ensure your contribution can be easily integrated.